 Alternatively, you could work as an EOD for the HALO trust, a non-political and non-religious charity which focuses on removing debris left behind by war, particularly landmines in highly affected countries such as Afghanistan, Cambodia and Angola.

-The job is high-pressure but impactful and important, and it's paid well: mine clearance divers can earn as much as £60,000 a year while only working two out of every three months.
+The job is high-pressure but impactful and important, and it's paid well: mine clearance divers earn more than £51,000 as their career develops.

 See anything you like?